CalcoDev/SFML-Boilerplate/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/CalcoDev/SFML-Boilerplate)

-**!!!
-CURRENTLY THE PROJECT LINKS SFML AND SFML IMGUI-SFML STATICALLY & USING ABSOLUTE PATHS.
-WILL BE FIXED IN NEXT VERSION !!** </br>

 An SFML Boilerplate to use for my future projects.
 I made this with the previous projects and code I kept rewritting, in order to simplify the making of games / applications.